 Have you been to a bookshop lately?
-There’s something vulgar afoot in the self-help section.
+There’s some rather offensive language plastered across the self-help section.
 See if you can spot the trend:

 The Subtle Art of Not Giving A F*ck

 How to Make Sh*t Happen

 Get Your Sh*t Together

 That's a small selection of a rather large group.
 And back in 2011, inspired by Go The F*** To Sleep, there was a deluge of imitators offering ironic sweary children’s titles that were really for adults.